Everest Three Passes Trek

 For your challenging Everest high pass trek, our experienced trekking guides and trip planners have put together the following advice to lower your risk of altitude sickness.

-• The 17-day itinerary includes acclimatisation days (Namche Bazaar, Dingboche) to help you replenish your energy.
+• The 17-day itinerary includes acclimatization days (Namche Bazaar, Dingboche) to help you replenish your energy.

 • It is advised to sleep at lower points but hike to higher ones.

-• Always stay hydrated, drinking 3-4 litres of water per day; avoid alcohol and caffeine.
+• Always stay hydrated, drinking 3-4 liters of water per day; avoid alcohol and caffeine.

 • Choose carb-rich meals (dal bhat, noodles, rice) to fuel the body and immune system.